-With many years of experience in helping medical copywriters and pharma brands to navigate search engine optimisation requirements, at Varn Health we can help demystify the content requirements laid out by Google for health web copy
+The blog draws on our many years of experience helping health and pharma brands to navigate search engine optimisation requirements.
+By the end, we demystify the content requirements Google lays out for health web copy in traditional and AI search.

 What does EEAT mean?

-- Has the content been created by a person or organisation with relevant experience of the topic?
-In a healthcare context, this could be an interview with a real patient telling their unbiased, personal story of receiving a treatment.
+- Has a person or organisation with relevant experience created the content?
+In a healthcare context, this could be an interview with a patient telling their personal story of receiving a treatment.

 - Does the content demonstrate expertise?
 In the world of pharma, this could mean a video narrated by a healthcare professional with years of experience working in a particular field, noting their professional accreditation and achievements.

 - Are the sources of information shown authoritative?
-Here in the UK, the NHS website would be considered an authority in the arena of healthcare, as would established healthcare charities and professional bodies.
-Blog posts written by lay individuals, on the other hand, would be unlikely to be considered to have authority on the subject (despite potentially demonstrating personal experience, as noted above).
+Here in the UK, the NHS website would be considered an authority in the arena of health, as would established charities and professional bodies.
+Blog posts written by lay individuals, on the other hand, would be unlikely to be considered to have authority on the subject – though they may have experience.

 - Ultimately and most importantly, can the website and the content shown be trusted?
-As web users, we constantly make assumptions about whether a website is legitimate and trustworthy, based on an array of factors – and search engines do the same.
-Factors at play here would range from whether it is easy to first identify and then contact the organisation who has made the content, to whether the site loads quickly and smoothly.
+As web users, we constantly make assumptions about whether a website is trustworthy, and search engines do the same.
+Factors at play here range from whether it’s easy to identify and contact the organisation behind the content, to whether the site loads quickly and smoothly.

 What does YMYL mean?